 In 2009, a proposal has been submitted with SVS, University of British Columbia and I4S to develop a framework for handling structural health monitoring methods.
 This proposal implies some long stay of the concerned people, Laurent Mevel and Michael Döhler for I4S abroad.
-Palle Andersen and one of its engineer from SVS are assumed to stay 9 months at INRIA, for tighten integration of COSMAD and ARTEMIS software.
+Palle Andersen and one of its engineer from SVS are assumed to stay 9 months at Inria, for tighten integration of COSMAD and ARTEMIS software.
 The proposal has been rated 88/100 and ranked A in the final selection procedure.
 The project has been signed on August 1st 2010 and has been running from September 1st.
-Michael Döhler is spending 5 months in 2010-2011 in Danemark.
+Michael Döhler has been spending 5 months in 2010-2011 in Danemark.
+Laurent Mevel spent 2 months in 2012 in Danemark.
+The mid term project has been well reviewed by the EC.

-8.2.2.
+8.2.1.2.
 FP7-NMP CP-IP 213968-2 IRIS